TOM-Platform/.github/profile/README.md

 - [TOM-Server-Python](https://github.com/TOM-Platform/TOM-Server-Python): A Python implementation of the server that handles the client data and application logic
 - [TOM-Client-Unity](https://github.com/TOM-Platform/TOM-Client-Unity): A Unity implementation of the client to support smart glasses and phones that receive data from the server
 - [TOM-Client-WearOS](https://github.com/TOM-Platform/TOM-Client-WearOS): A WearOS (Android smartwatch) application to read and send sensor data to the server
+- [TOM-Client-Web](https://github.com/TOM-Platform/TOM-Client-Web): A web dashboard for TOM, developed with Vue 3 in Vite.

 ## Publications